A Nonlocal diffusion model with $H^1$ convergence for Dirichlet Boundary: Introduction

 Nonlocal models play a crucial role in many fields and have been widely studied, such as in peridynamical theory of continuum mechanics, nonlocal wave propagation and nonlocal diffusion process~\cite{alfaro2017propagation,bavzant2003nonlocal,blandin2016well,dayal2007real,kao2010random,vazquez2012nonlinear}.
 We are particularly interested in the problems where nonlocal operators have compact support~\cite{du2019nonlocal, tian2013analysis}, parameterized by the nonlocal horizon $\delta$.
 In this paper, we consider the nonlocal diffusion model, whose local counterpart is the Poisson equation.
 There have been a large literature on nonlocal diffusion models~\cite{d2020numerical,du2013nonlocal,du2017fast,mengesha2013analysis,ponce2004estimate,trask2019asymptotically,zhang2018accurate}.
 Such models usually appear in the field of peridynamics~\cite{askari2008peridynamics, bobaru2009convergence,dayal2006kinetics,oterkus2012peridynamic,silling2010crack,taylor2015two}, where the singularity of materials can be effectively captured.
 They are also closely related to a meshless numerical methods called smoothed particle hydrodynamics~\cite{gingold1977smoothed, lucy1977numerical}.
 Nonlocal models also play important role in machine learning especially in semi-supervised learning~\cite{wang2018non,tao2018nonlocal,shi2017weighted}.

 However, when boundary emerges, how to find a proper nonlocal analogous of local boundary conditions becomes a major issue.
 The traditional local boundary condition is not effective since the boundary is measure zero.
-One idea is to extend the boundary to a small volume around the boundary which is so-called volume constraints~\cite{du2012analysis}, but simple methods leads to relatively low convergence rate near the boundary.
-Compared to $O(\delta^2)$ convergence in the interior, naive extension only achieve $O(\delta)$ convergence on the boundary, e.g. for Dirichlet boundary condition~\cite{macia2011theoretical}, and~\cite{du2015integral} for Neumann boundary condition.
+One idea is to extend the boundary to a small volume adjacent to the boundary which is so-called volume constraints~\cite{du2012analysis}.
+Compared to $O(\delta^2)$ convergence in the interior, naive extension only achieve $O(\delta)$ convergence on the boundary~\cite{macia2011theoretical,du2015integral}.
+High order extension gives high accuracy, but it is difficult to construct and requires high order derivatives of the local solution.
 Efforts have been made to properly design the nonlocal models or volume constraints in order to achieve better convergence rate, such as for Neumann boundary in one dimension~\cite{tao2017nonlocal} and two dimension~\cite{you2020asymptotically}, which can obtain $O(\delta^2)$ convergence in $L^2$ norm.
 The point integral method~\cite{li2017point,shi2017convergence} also proposes a nonlocal model to approximate the local Poisson equation with Neumann boundary, and proves $O(\delta)$ convergence in $H^1$ norm.